I Saw Black Clouds Review - I Might Be Better Blacking Out

 I Saw Black Clouds Review – Cursed in More Ways Than One

 An interactive movie doesn’t have a lot for players to do in terms of gameplay, so the quality of the story is of utmost importance.
 This script isn’t brilliant, although you get the sense the actors are doing the best with what they’ve been given.
 The characters are only there to drive the plot forward, and that purpose is often at odds with their persona.
-There’s a reverend who is far too eager to talk about ghosts and curses despite a life routed in the Christian faith.
+There’s a reverend who is far too eager to talk about ghosts and curses despite a life rooted in the Christian faith.
 A special mention goes to the therapist with an intimidating bedside manner, whose “office” has a drinks trolley next to the patients’ couch while the rooms are filled with distracting pop art.

 The retired doctor with little sense of patient confidentiality is one of the most interesting characters.
 He believes his distant relatives may be the reason behind the curse and is full of useful information to allow Kristina to get to the truth.
 The amusing thing is he usually follows it up with “I don’t recommend you do that” and there are no prizes for guessing what we do or who we see next.